Bug #26429

 Bruno

-Updated by François ARMAND 12 days ago
+Updated by François ARMAND about 2 months ago

 OK, so nice that you find them back.
 The only reason I see that could lead to that is some error during the upgrade process that lead to note keeping the LDAP configuration and loosing the data archive.
 I'm not sure how it can happen, but perhaps if you answer "yes" to dpkg question regarding getting the package new conf, you can reach that state.